Custom Logistics Software Development: Features, Advantages & Tech Stack

 Solution:

-Combining production, warehouse, order and logistics management in one software system
+Combining production, warehouse, order, and logistics management in one software system

 Production and logistics are sometimes seen as two separate processes that never interact.
-Different software is used to manage different processes, and the business owners usually don’t see any problem in this.
+Different software is used to manage different processes, and the business owners usually don’t see any problem with this.
 The situation isn’t as seamless.

-Separating key business processes results in duplicated work, more frequent mistakes, and sustained and unnecessary expense.
+Separating key business processes results in duplicated work, more frequent mistakes, and sustained and unnecessary expenses.
 We have already described one of the examples: delivery scheduling depends a lot on production volumes and order placement.
 When these three processes aren’t connected by a single software system, the company’s processes turn out to be completely unoptimized, resulting in LTL or random loading order (read: additional expenses), which could be minimized with suitable software.

 Solution: